As Fairfax County high school students head back to class this week, they will have the option of signing up for two new honors classes.

 The "bogus honors courses," Van Dyck said, should not use the AP curriculum and should not be offered only online.

-For months, Restore Honors and local advocacy group FairGrade have pressured school administrators to re-instate several upper-level honors classes, arguing that they provide a solid middle option for students who are not challenged enough by standard-level courses but are not ready to take a college-level course.
+For months, and local advocacy group have pressured school administrators to re-instate several upper-level honors classes, arguing that they provide a solid middle option for students who are not challenged enough by standard-level courses but are not ready to take a college-level course.

 The activists circulated a petition with over 1,000 signatures asking FCPS to offer five upper-level honors courses.
-The school board decided to host a work session in July to discuss the lack of upper-level honors classes, but board members and administrators failed to come to a consensus on whether the school system should offer three levels of learning for upperclassmen.
+The school board decided to host but board members and administrators failed to come to a consensus on whether the school system should offer three levels of learning for upperclassmen.
 And the new courses are likely to cause even more debate among activists, school board candidates and administrators.

 "Core academic courses, English, social studies, math and science, should not be offered online," said FairGrade president Megan McLaughlin said.